1.1 Activity Summary

 1.6 Identify Business Units

-An organization will naturally hold information relating to a range of different business areas – e.g. Finance, IT, Sales, etc. When data has been discovered that crosses a range of business areas such as this you will need to enable specific Data Analysts to focus on the content that is relevant to them.
+An organization will naturally hold information relating to a range of different business areas – e.g. Finance, IT, Sales, etc. When data has been discovered that crosses a range of business areas, you will need to assign specific Data Analysts to focus on the content that is relevant to them.

 Within ActiveNav Cloud, this is achieved by configuring Business Units.
-Business Units can be used in a range of ways depending on the way that data is distributed across repositories.
+Business Units can be used in a range of ways depending on how the data is distributed across repositories.
 Some examples include:

-- In the simplest case a business may have a single file server with file shares for each department.
-In this case the Application Administrator can create one Business Unit per department and assign a single location – the relevant file share – to each business unit.
+In a simplest case, a business may have a single file server with file shares for each department.
+In this case, the Application Administrator can create one Business Unit per department and assign a single location – the relevant file share – to each Business Unit.

-- In a larger organization there will normally be multiple file servers – perhaps for different offices – where data relevant to a particular business area can be found in multiple locations.
-In this case multiple data paths would be assigned to a business unit, associating relevant locations from different file servers into a logical collection.
+In larger organizations, there will normally be multiple file servers, perhaps for different offices, where data relevant to a particular business area can be found in multiple locations.
+In this case, multiple data paths would be assigned to a Business Unit, associating relevant locations from different file servers into a logical collection.

-- In some organizations related data may be split across different repository types.
-For instance it may be appropriate to combine SharePoint Online sites, Microsoft Teams and file shares into a business unit to collect together all relevant data for a particular business area.
+In some organizations, related data may be split across different repository types.
+For instance, it may be appropriate to combine SharePoint Online sites, Microsoft Teams and file shares into a single Business Unit for a particular business area.

-Careful creation of Business Units will enable you to direct your users to attend to the data areas that they are responsible for, allowing them to assess the state of their data and the impact of their activities to clean up any issues identified.
+Careful creation of Business Units will enable you to direct appropriate users to attend to the data areas that they are responsible for, allowing them to assess the state of the data and the impact of their activities to clean up any issues identified.
+Note that a single data path cannot be assigned to multiple Business Units.

 While the Business Units that are required for your project and the data paths that are assigned to them will naturally evolve over time, establishing an initial plan for Business Units and associated locations will ensure that you will be ready to work with results as soon as your discovery process is underway.

 The initial collection of Business Units will normally be a logical reflection of the structure of your business.
-Using your inventory of repositories and consulting with IT staff you can create an initial mapping of data paths to these Business Units.
-This mapping can then be used to configure Business Units as you progress through the process of discovering your data.
+Using your list of repositories and consulting with IT staff, you can create an initial mapping of data paths to these Business Units.
+This mapping can then be used to configure Business Units in ActiveNav Cloud.

 Example

-Prest Team review their inventory of locations and identify 3 logical Business Units to create in the first instance : “Sales”, “User Data”, and “Finance and Operational Data”.
-Data locations are mapped to these groups ready for their creation as their cleanup project begins.
+Prest Team reviewed their list of locations and identify 3 logical business areas to create in the first instance: “Sales”, “User Data”, and “Finance and Operational Data”.
+Data paths are mapped to these groups as their cleanup project begins.

-Because the locations within the Prest Team repository inventory are already organised in a functional manner they are able to use Business Units simply to collate primary repository locations together in logical groups.
-As noted above, larger organisations will normally have more complex distributions of data and in such cases it is expected that lower level locations within repositories will be identified to be mapped into appropriate Business Units.
+Because the locations within the Prest Team repository list are already organized in a functional manner, they are able to use Business Units to simply collate primary repository locations together in logical groups.
+As noted above, larger organizations will normally have more complex distributions of data, and in such cases, it is expected that lower level locations within repositories will be identified to be mapped into appropriate Business Units.

 The proposed Business Units for Prest Team are: